-Delaying the report to September is significant because it essentially eliminates any chance of improved sidewalk and pathway clearing for Winter 2017-2018 and potentially later:
+Delaying the report is significant because it essentially eliminates any chance of improved sidewalk and pathway clearing for Winter 2017-2018 and potentially later:

-- With the report expected in September, this essentially eliminates any chance of seeing improvements to snow removal on sidewalks/pathways in winter 2017-2018.
+- With the report expected in fall, this essentially eliminates any chance of seeing improvements to snow removal on sidewalks/pathways in winter 2017-2018.

 - The year 2018 is a civic election year, and increasing any budget in an election year, from what I gather, is not desirable.